edgedb/edgedb-js/docs/queries.rst

     $ deno run --allow-all --unstable https://deno.land/x/edgedb/generate.ts queries

 The generator will detect the project root by looking for an ``edgedb.toml``, then scan the directory for ``*.edgeql`` files.
-In this case, there's only one: ``queries/getUser.edgeql``.
+In this case, there's only one:
+``queries/getUser.edgeql``.

 .. code-block:: text

   select User { name, email } filter .id = <uuid>$user_id;

 For each ``.edgeql`` file, the generator will read the contents and send the query to the database, which returns type information about its parameters and return type.
-The generator uses this information to create a new file ``getUser.edgeql.ts`` alongside the original ``getUser.edgeql`` file.
+The generator uses this information to create a new file ``getUser.query.ts`` alongside the original ``getUser.edgeql`` file.

 .. code-block:: text